FifiXie/ML_Practice/README.md

 # ML_Practice
-### This Contains Three Projects that I've worked on during and after my Machine Learning course.
+### This Contains three projects that I've worked on during and after my Machine Learning course.

 #### - Project One : Amazon Review